prince916/Myself/README.md

-I am PRINCE KUMAR SHARMA
+Hi, I am PRINCE KUMAR SHARMA

 B.Tech in Computer Science and Engineering from Calcutta Institute of Engineering and Management